ytzhu-gt/6300Spring21zhu64/Design Description.md

 7. The user interface must be intuitive and responsive.

+- It is not represented in my design.
+It will be handled entirely within the GUI implementation.

 8. For simplicity, you may assume there is a single system running the app (no communication or saving between devices is necessary)